Connect from Off Campus

 Library ID & PIN

-- Appears on the back of your PantherCard
+- Is on the front or back of your PantherCard

 - Usually used in combination with your last name and PIN